 Taking Uber or Lyft is a convenient and easy way to navigate Philadelphia.
 Just download the Uber or Lyft app, sign up for an account, hail a ride using your phone and start exploring the city.

 For those seeking luxury, there are several dependable limousine services in the region offering everything from private cars to stretch rides.

 If you’re renting, all major car rental companies have outlets at the airport or in Center City; New Yorkers in particular will find car rentals a bargain in Philadelphia.

-Boarding a Big Bus, the Double-Decker bus service made famous in London town, is one more way to see the most popular tourist attractions quickly.
-Passengers can hop on and off at more than 2 0 stops or sit back and enjoy the beauty of the city during the 90-minute tour.
+Boarding an open-top Big Bus, modeled after the famous double-decker buses in London, is just one more way to see Philadelphia’s top attractions.
+Sightseers can hop on and off at more than 25 stops or sit back and enjoy the beauty of the city during the 90-minute tour.
 One-day, two-day and three-day tours are available.